 Procedure:

 The teacher tells the students to think of a place they have been to in the past (e.g. somewhere on holiday, at a festival, at a party or some other event).
 They should keep their choice to themselves.
-After this the teacher tells them to imagine the place and travel back in time.
+After this the teacher tells them to imagine the place in detail and travel back in time and observe what was going on there – what people were doing…..
 They should write down 3 things that they can see people doing, using the past continuous (e.g. at a football game: A lot of people were shouting, a man was blowing a whistle.
 Someone was kicking a ball.)
 While they are doing this, the teacher goes around the class monitoring their progress and suggesting alternatives or prompting students who can´t think what to write.
 Once they are done, the teacher asks them to go together in groups of four.
 Now one of them has to read out their sentences and the others have to guess at which place this person was.
 In case 3 sentences are not enough to have a correct guess, additional sentences have to be created.
 After the first round, either new places can be thought of or the groups can simply get changed up.

 Criteria: